 Using an online decoder I was able to get a closer look at what was behind this.
 It looks like messages with credentials are being emailed to address email@example.com with the simple subject of “update”.
 Here’s what that looks like decoded:

 The developer of this probably isn’t going to win any awards for elegance, but it’s a simple and effective way of fooling people into submitting usernames and passwords for later use.
-Once you’ve entered them and submitted, there’s no going back.
-If you have done that, I suggest you immediately take action by changing passwords, and revoking application access to your account.
+Once you’ve entered them and submitted them, there’s no going back.
+If you have done that, I suggest you immediately take action by changing passwords and revoking application access to your account.
 If you use the same password on any other site – change that now too.
-If not, they could be looking through all of your email right now.
+If not, they could be looking through all of your emails right now.